igornieb/storagetiers/README.md

 # storagetiers
-This project uses Django and Django Rest Framework, Celery to run periodic tasks and Redis for cache.
+This project uses Django and Django Rest Framework, Celery to run periodic tasks, Redis for cache.

 ## Set-up
 You will need to install docker.

 Run terminal in project directory and type `docker compose up` command.
-If you want to turn on scheduled tasks enter storagetiers-web console and type `celery -A storagetiers worker -l INFO`
+If you want to turn on scheduled tasks enter storagetiers-web console and type `celery -A storagetiers beat -l INFO`.
+If you want to run with `DEBUG` off dont forget to collectstatic first.

 ## Tests

-To run tests enter storagetiers-web console and type in `python manage.py test`.
+To run tests enter storagetiers-web terminal and type in `python manage.py test`.

 ## API endpoints
-Permissions to images - all users uploaded pictures are private (users can view only their pictures) unless user decides to share image for given amount of time (create specific link).
-Then temporary link is generated and image is made available to everyone that has this link.

 Authentication - JWT token is used for authentication across API views.